 She dropped the show program to the ground next to Harry’s feet and snapped a photo.
 Then she got back on her bike and pedaled off.

 “I wish she were wearing a helmet,” Harry said.
 “But I guess she’ll be okay if she stays on the sidewalk.”

 I wanted to hug my son for their compassion and brightness, and for their refusal to be anyone but themselves.

-Whenever I go to the dark thoughts that I failed Harry as a child in the ‘90s by not letting them wear so-called girls’ costumes at Halloween or clothes from their dress-up box to school, I’m reminded of their self-confidence, self-love and resilience.
+Whenever I go to the dark thoughts that I failed Harry as a child in the ‘90s by not letting them wear so-called girls’ costumes at Halloween or clothes from their dress-up box to school, I’m reminded of his self-confidence, self-love and resilience.
 They just didn’t care what anyone one else thought.
 That doesn’t mean the bullying and teasing that came in middle school didn’t hurt, but it didn’t affect their strong sense of self.

 As a parent, I’ve learned we can’t allow ourselves to be driven by what others think.
 We can’t expect our children to be anyone less than who they are.
 Harry used to say, “Sameness is boring.”
 And he was right.
 Not everyone has to be the same.

 If we all simply want the freedom to just be, maybe it’s conformity that messes us up!

 The little boy who wears nail polish or the girl who wants to carry an Obi Wan light saber delights in exploring their inner selves.
 Like all kids, they deserve the opportunity at home, school or on the playground to find their joy and express it.

 I appreciate Vivian for our random Sunday afternoon encounter and her reminder that life is getting easier for kids who don’t conform to society’s expectations about gender.
 It’s a trend that I know parents, families, educators, and equality-driven organizations and legislators will continue to fast-track.
 The absolute brightness of children demands it.